RK3128-CFW/rk3128-cfw.github.io/index.md

 summary of the efforts to develop an open source firmware based on the available open source u-boot and kernels.

-As part of this effort we have focus on [batocera](https://batocera.org) compatibility.
+As part of this effort we have focused on [batocera](https://batocera.org) compatibility to get a full-fledged firmware.

+# Getting Started

+* Read the [installation page](https://rk3128-cfw.github.io/01_getting_started/1_Installation/) to get started.

 # Latest release